-From the MSU Today Impact Exposure archives, Michigan State University President Lou Anna Simon and Spartans Athletic Director Mark Hollis talk with MSU football coach Mark Dantonio and former Spartan quarterback Kirk Cousins.
+Michigan State University President Lou Anna Simon and Spartans Athletic Director Mark Hollis talk with MSU head football coach Mark Dantonio, and they talk with the leader of the Spartan Marching Band John Madden.
+Scott Westerman shares his Career Quick Reference guide, and we catch up with former Spartan quarterback Kirk Cousins.
 Read More…

 This week Janis Ian, two time Grammy award winner, calls in from Nashville to talk about her experiences and musical career.
 We hear a few of her a few clips from her audio book “Society’s Child” and also listen to some of her music including “In the Winter“, “Jesse“, “At Seventeen“, and “Bright Lights and Promises“.